olivergeith/de.geith-online.javatools/BatteryIcon/custom/toggles/Readme_&_HowTo_!!!.txt

 After that restart the "Battery Icon Creator".
 Hopefully it has found your new Folder "MySuperDuperToggles" and will present it in the toggles dropdownbox.

+The icons are resized if you create a flashable-zip to the defined toggle-heigth (Rom Settings)!
+So if you want to stay flexible it might be a good idea to put xhdpi icons in here, even if you are on a hdpi ROM.
+(As said...the icons are resized to fit your Rom-Presets!)

 ########################################################################################################
 HowTo - Toggles...your own, custom toggles